-Michela Noseda is Research Fellow within the Cardiac Myogenesis, Death and Regeneration research group at the National Heart and Lung Institute.
+Michela Noseda is Lecturer of Cardiac Molecular Pathology at the National Heart and Lung Institute.

-Dr Noseda received her medical training and begun her research training during this period at the Universita Cattolica del Sacro Cuoren in Rome Italy.
+Dr Noseda received her medical training at the Universita' Cattolica del Sacro Cuore in Rome Italy.
 Here, she also established the fundamentals of her molecular and cellular biology training.
-She has subsequently trained with Dr Anna Lasorella and Dr Antonio Lavarone at Albert Einstein College of Medicine (NY, USA) thanks to a fellowship (Borsa di studio Beatrice Angelini) and at the University of British Columbia where she was awarded three fellowships from the Canadian Institute of Health Research, Michael Smith Foundation for Health Research and Fondazione Italiana Ricerca sul Cancro) under the supervision of Dr Aly Karsan.
+She has subsequently moved with Dr Anna Lasorella and Dr Antonio iavarone at Albert Einstein College of Medicine (NY, USA) thanks to a fellowship (Borsa di studio Beatrice Angelini) and at the University of British Columbia where she was awarded three fellowships from the Canadian Institute of Health Research, Michael Smith Foundation for Health Research and Fondazione Italiana Ricerca sul Cancro) under the supervision of Dr Aly Karsan.
 In this phase of research she studied paediatric cancer and angiogenesis.
 During studies on vascular development Dr Noseda discovered an important role for the Notch family of proteins in cardiac development.
 This critical phase of her training prompted the need to further her experience in cardiac development and cardiac disease in one of the top cardiac science laboratories in the world, joining Professor Michael Schneider’s group at Baylor College of Medicine (Houston Texas, US) where she initiated her work on adult cardiac progenitors which was continued in the UK at Imperial College London.
 Dr Noseda has subsequently established her research group at Imperial College.

 et al., 2021, Lack of evidence of ACE2 expression and replicative infection by SARSCoV-2 in human endothelial cells, Circulation, Vol:143, ISSN:0009-7322, Pages:865-868